Dhoni, Rohit to be part of strategy pool for WC: Kohli

-With the World Cup round the corner, India captain Virat Kohli has revealed that the presence of former skipper MS Dhoni in the team, especially behind the stumps, is "priceless".
+New Delhi: With the World Cup round the corner, India captain Virat Kohli has revealed that the presence of former skipper M.S.
+Dhoni in the team, especially behind the stumps, is "priceless".
 Kohli said the selflessness with which Dhoni conducts himself makes him a delight to play alongside.

 "The fact is Dhoni is among the smartest guys in the game.
 Behind the stumps, as I said, he's priceless.
 It gives me the freedom to do my thing.
 Someone like MS is a wealth of experience," Kohli told the Times of India in an interview.